purplesyringa/site/blog/you-might-misunderstand-arithmetic-coding/index.md

 }
 ```

 Do you see some similarity with the previous encoder in the `while` loop? `left_rest` is what used to be `bytes`, and `left_bottom` is what used to be `left`.
-So pretty much the only difference between the two decoders (except for the `while` condition) is that the new one adjusts its output when a carry occurs, while the old one never had carries:
+So pretty much the only difference between the two encoders (except for the `while` condition) is that the new one adjusts its output when a carry occurs, while the old one never had carries:

 ```diff
 -left += mid;